 |

-Methoprene is practically
+Methoprene is practically non-toxic to

-fly control either alone or in combination with
+either alone or in combination with another

-another insecticide.
+insecticide.
 Related chemicals like hydroprene

 are used in baits for nuisance ant control.
-On a negative note, if IGRs
+On a negative note, if IGRs get into marine

-as crabs and lobsters.
+and lobsters.

-Why insect growth
+Why insect growth regulators work

-Roughly 75% of fleas in
+Roughly 75% of fleas in an active

-these chemicals prevents larvae from becoming adult
+chemicals prevents larvae from becoming adult fleas,

-of an infestation.
+infestation.
 But because IGRs don't control

 adult fleas you would have to wait until the